swisnieski85/slop-sniffer/README.md

 - **More Detection Patterns**: 8 additional heuristics planned for implementation
 - **Improved Accuracy**: Refinement of heuristics based on feedback
 - **Better Analytics**: Detection statistics and trends
-- **Other Browser Implementations**: Maybe, eventually, expanding the extension to work for other browsers
+- **Other Browser Implementations**: Maybe, eventually, expanding the extension to work for other browsers or even devices

 ## Contributing

 Pull requests welcome!
 This project is actively maintained and interfaces may evolve as I add more detection methods.

 **Current priorities**:
-- Additional AI detection patterns
+- Additional AI content detection patterns
 - False positive reduction
 - Performance improvements
 - User experience enhancements

 ## Privacy

 SlopSniffer processes post content locally in your browser.
-No post content is transmitted externally unless you explicitly submit feedback (even then, the only data stored is your feedback, the timestamp, and the LinkedIn post ID; no data is stored regarding the user).
+No post content is transmitted externally unless you explicitly submit feedback (even then, the only data stored is your feedback, the timestamp, the LinkedIn post ID, and the SlopSniffer version number; no other data is stored regarding the user).

 ## License